aaubry/YamlDotNet/.github/pull_request_template.md

 ## Welcome!

-**This project is on hold, and issues or pull requests will probably not be reviewed.
-[See this discussion for more details](https://github.com/aaubry/YamlDotNet/discussions/689).**

 Thanks for your interest in contributing to this project.
 Any contribution will be gladly accepted, provided that they are generally useful and follow the conventions of the project.